A Will of Their Own

-A Will of their Own is a 1998 American television miniseries directed by Karen Arthur.
+A Will of Their Own is a 1998 American television miniseries directed by Karen Arthur.
+It was adapted from the novel Daughters of the New World by Susan Shreve.
 The film follows six generations of females within one family, and their struggle for power and independence in America.
-The film debuted on October 18, 1998, on the NBC network to strong critical reviews.
+The film debuted on October 18, 1998, on the NBC network to mixed critical reviews.
 It was released to DVD late 2003.

 Plot

-The film begins in the 1890s and ends in the 1980s.
+The film begins in 1894 and ends in 1985.

-Annie Jermaine (Aylesworth) immigrates from Europe to America where she becomes a housemaid for a wealthy doctor.
+Annie Jermaine (Reiko Aylesworth) immigrates from Europe to America where she becomes a housemaid for a wealthy doctor.
 She breaks class restrictions when she marries the doctor's son and begins training as a nurse.
 However, she is unable to utilize her knowledge due to the popular belief that women were not capable of practicing medicine.

-Amanda Steward (Thompson) is a young woman who aspires to become a photographer but is turned down because she is a woman.
+Amanda Steward (Lea Thompson) is a young woman who aspires to become a photographer but is turned down because she is a woman.
 She goes through life in trying to help women and make them stronger.

-Sarah (Jefferson) faces difficulties being the wife of a powerful U.S. senator.
+Sarah (Paris Jefferson) faces difficulties being the wife of a powerful U.S. senator.

-Susan (Ross) is a hippie who becomes a doctor and later opens up a health clinic for battered women.
+Susan (Charlotte Ross) is a hippie who becomes a doctor and later opens up a health clinic for battered women.

-Jesse (Braga) is a farm worker who walked the fields of the San Joaquin Valley for nearly half a century.
+Jessie (Sônia Braga) is a farm worker who walked the fields of the San Joaquin Valley for nearly half a century.
 She is the first female organizer for the United Farm Workers.
-Seeing those around her struggle and sometimes die because of poor living and working conditions, she wanted to help and joined Caesar Chavez to make a change.
+Seeing those around her struggle and sometimes die because of poor living and working conditions, she wanted to help and joined César Chávez to make a change.